peilin-chen/peilin-chen.github.io/_pages/about.md

     University of Virginia (UVA) under the supervision of Prof.
     <a href="https://engineering.virginia.edu/faculty/xiaoxuan-yang">Xiaoxuan Yang</a>.
     He received the B.E. degree in Integrated Circuit Design and Integration System from Xidian University (XDU).
-His research interests are AI Chips Based on Computing-in-Memory, Algorithm-Hardware Co-Design, Neuromorphic Computing,
-    and Computer Architecture.
+His research focuses on algorithm-hardware co-design for efficient neural network inference and training.
   </p>

   <div class="bio-tags">